skypjack/entt/docs/entity.md

   * They work out-of-the-box and don't require any dedicated data structure.
   * Creating and destroying them isn't expensive at all because they don't have any type of initialization.
-  * They are the best tool for iterating entities for a single component.
+  * They are the best tool for iterating a single component.
-  * They are the best tool for iterating entities for multiple components when one of the components is assigned to a significantly low number of entities.
+  * They are the best tool for iterating multiple components when one of them is assigned to a significantly low number of entities.
   * They don't affect any other operations of the registry.

   Cons: